 Which factors affect my Audi A2 insurance rate?

-Along with insurance group, there are a range of other important factors that impact your insurance premium costs.
-Here is a selection of factors ot be aware of.
+Along with insurance group, there are a number of other important factors that impact your insurance premium costs.
+Here is a selection of factors to be aware of.

 - Engine type and capacity.
-Cars with bigger engines tend to cost more to insure, because these engines are more expensive to repair or replace.
-For example, it may cost £895 to insure a Audi A2 1.4 TDI 90ps 5d, while a bigger engine may pay £971 for a Audi A2 1.6 FSI SE 5d.
+Cars with bigger engines tend to cost more to insure because these engines are more expensive to repair or replace.
+For example, it may cost £895 to insure an Audi A2 1.4 TDI 90ps 5d, while you may pay £971 for the bigger engine in the Audi A2 1.6 FSI SE 5d.

 - Driver age.
 The youngest motorists have to pay more for car insurance because they are the most likely to make a claim on their policies.
 As an example, the average 20-year-old driver in London may pay £1,557 for the Audi A2 1.4 TDI Sport 5d, while the average 40-year-old Londoner will only pay £815.
 As you can see, in this example, the average 20-year-old has to pay almost double to insure an Audi A2.